rafaelsf80/vertex-ai-labs/README.md

 In case you would like to test a finantial dataset, [this codelab](https://codelabs.developers.google.com/vertex-automl-tabular) shows a model **trained with AutoML** (not a custom model) and deployed in a Vertex Endpoint.

 Feature importance and confussion matrix are available in the **Evaluate section** of the Vertex AI console.
-Note that since features are normalized, explainability results are not very significtive.
+Note that if features werr normalized, explainability results may not be very significtive.

 ## Lab 22: Model monitor with Games dataset (tabular)